raspberrypilearning/silly-eyes/en/step_1.md

 ### Try it

-Move the mouse (or your finger on a tablet) around the screen and watch what happens to Gobo's eyes.
+Move the mouse (or your finger, on a tablet) around the screen and watch what happens to Gobo's eyes.

-What happens when you move between the Gobo's eyes?
+What happens when you move between Gobo's eyes?
 Try clicking on different parts to customise the scene.

 </div>
 <div>